algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 - **Shocks**: In this case, the device should only produce a small sound
 - **Strong shocks**: In this case, the device should produce a loud sound and send a notification to the mobile application

-The shock detection should be accurate enough to not be activated by the harsh weather conditions that can occur in mountainous areas, but only by a real attempt to steal the equipment.
+The shock detection should be accurate enough to not be activated by the harsh weather conditions that can occur in mountainous conditions, but only by a real attempt to steal the equipment.
 The normal shock produces a sound that prevents the thief from continuing, and the strong shock produces a louder sound and sends a notification to the user to alert him of the situation.

 ### 3.3 Unlock